andreas-straub/gatsby-plugin-gdpr-tracking/README.md

 ## How it works
 By default this plugin starts google analytics without cookies and with a generated clientId to make it GDPR compliant.
 Google Analytics will be started on `onClientEntry`.
-As soon as the user accepts your cookie policy, you can set the cookie `gatsby-plugin-gdpr-analytics_cookies-enabled`.
+As soon as the user accepts your cookie policy, you can set the cookie `gatsby-plugin-gdpr-tracking_cookies-enabled`.
 Depending on the user input the value should be `true` or `false`.
 If the cookie is set to true, Google Analytics will be restarted with enabled cookies.
 If the cookie is set to false, Google Analytics will continue without cookies.